DependencyTrack/hyades/docs/usage/policy-compliance/expressions.md

 ### Function Definitions

-In addition to the standard definitions of the CEL specification[^1], Dependency-Track offers additional functions to unlock even more use cases:
+In addition to the [standard definitions] of the CEL specification, Dependency-Track offers additional functions to unlock even more use cases:

 | Symbol             | Type                                                                                        | Description                                                   |